Kanchanaburivroum/Hello-World-Solidity/README.md

 - Deploy and call the GetHelloWorld function → it should return " 0:string: Hello World "

 ## Repository structure
-- contracts/HelloWorld.sol → the Solidity contract
+- Code → the Solidity contract
 - README.md → project description & usage instructions